LedgerHQ/ledger-blue/README.md

 In the coming days we are going to publish a tutorial on how you can compile and upload your first apps, as well as procedure to update BOLOS firmware to the latest version (which will include the onboarding process).

-Developer documentation (SDK, tutorials, examples) will be added in the coming weeks.
+More developer documentation (SDK, tutorials, examples) will be added in [the coming weeks](https://github.com/LedgerHQ/ledger-blue/blob/master/TODO.md).

 # Content of this repository